siangjun2/tp/docs/DeveloperGuide.md

 **Extensions**

 - 1a.
-TutorPal detects an invalid filter (e.g., both class and tutor, or invalid format).
+TutorPal detects an invalid filter (e.g., invalid format or filter).

   - 1a1.
 TutorPal displays an error message and requests a valid filter.
   - 1a2.
 Admin enters a new filter.